ThinkingInTypes/ThinkingInTypes.github.io/Chapters/04_Using_Types.md

 ```

 `get_user_age` takes a `users` argument annotated as `Mapping[str, int]`.
-This means any mapping from strings to ints is acceptable.
+This accepts any mapping from `str` to `int`.
-It could be a normal Python dict, but it could also be something like `collections.UserDict` or any custom object that implements the mapping protocol.
+It can be anything from a normal `dict` to something like `collections.UserDict` or any custom object that implements the mapping protocol.
 The function body uses `users.get(username, 0)` to retrieve an integer age, defaulting to 0 if the username is not found.
-By annotating with `Mapping[str, int]` instead of `Dict[str, int]`, we are not forcing the caller to provide a built-in dict — any mapping will do.
+By annotating with `Mapping[str, int]` instead of `Dict[str, int]`, we are not forcing the caller to provide a built-in `dict`--any mapping will do.
-This gives the function flexibility (for example, it could work with an `os.environ` mapping, which behaves like a dict for environment variables, or a database proxy that implements the mapping interface).
+This gives the function flexibility; for example, it could work with an `os.environ` mapping, which behaves like a dict for environment variables, or a database proxy that implements the mapping interface.

 ### `Iterable` and `Iterator`

-- Iterable describes any object that you can loop over (using a `for` loop or other iteration contexts).
+An `Iterable` describes any object that you can loop over (using a `for` loop or other iteration contexts).
-This means the object has an `__iter__()` method (or in Python terms, it implements the Iterable protocol).
+If the object has an `__iter__()` method, it implements the `Iterable` protocol.
-Examples include lists, sets, tuples, dictionaries (iterating over keys), file objects (iterating over lines), and many more.
+Examples include `list`s, `set`s, `tuple`s, `dict`s (iterating over keys), file objects (iterating over lines), and more.

-- Iterator is a subtype of Iterable that represents the actual iterator object returned by calling `iter()` on an iterable.
+An `Iterator` is a subtype of `Iterable` that represents the actual iterator object returned by calling `iter()` on an iterable.
-An iterator yields items one at a time and produces values until it's exhausted.
+An `Iterator` yields items one at a time and produces values until it's exhausted.
 It implements a `__next__()` method that returns the next item or raises `StopIteration` when done.
-In practice, *generator functions* (functions using the `yield` keyword) produce iterators.
+*Generator functions* (functions using the `yield` keyword) produce iterators.

 ```python
 # example_16.py